sss-3333/ECS-project/README.md

   `Terraform Destroy` on the app infrastructure can never accidentally remove the very credentials the pipeline needs to authenticate and rebuild it.
-- **The GitHub Actions IAM role uses a hand-built least-privilege policy**, not `AdministratorAccess` — enumerated actions, resource ARNs scoped wherever AWS supports it.
-I tested it directly by locally assuming the actual role and running `terraform plan` against it until it came back clean with zero access errors, rather than trusting it on paper.
+- **The GitHub Actions IAM role uses a hand-built least-privilege policy**, not `AdministratorAccess` - enumerated actions, resource ARNs scoped wherever AWS supports it.

 Manual AWS setup (ClickOps) evidence and screenshots, from before this was rebuilt in Terraform, are kept in [`/clickops`](./clickops).